StockManagementLabs/atum-rest-api-docs/README.md

-# WooCommerce REST API Docs #
+# ATUM REST API Docs #

-Repository of documentation REST API WooCommerce.
+Repository of documentation for the ATUM REST API.

-This project is based on [Slate](https://github.com/tripit/slate).
+This project is based on the [WooCommerce API Docs](https://github.com/woocommerce/woocommerce-rest-api-docs) and [Slate](https://github.com/tripit/slate).